subugoe/rdd-technical-reference/rdd-technical-reference.md

+---
-# SUB RDD Technical Reference
+title:  'SUB RDD Technical Reference'
+...

+# About this Document

-**Author**: Software Quality Working Group
+**Author**: Software Quality Working Group\
+\
 **Purpose**:
 This guideline should help you getting started a new software development project (or improving an existing one!) in the Research and Development Department of the Göttingen State and University Library.

 Our goal is to establish better software quality by following standards the developer team has mutually agreed upon.
-Roughly basing on the [DARIAH Technical Reference](https://dariah-eric.github.io/technical-reference/), these standards are discussed, worked out, and decided in the Software Quality Working Group, which meets biweekly on Tuesdays at 12:30-13:30.
-However, they aren't cast in stone, so in case you have a good idea for a better standard, feel free to contribute!
+Roughly basing on the [EURISE Network Technical Reference](https://eurise-network.github.io/), these standards are discussed, worked out, and decided in the Software Quality Working Group, which meets biweekly on Tuesdays at 13:00-14:00.
+However, they aren't cast in stone, so in case you have a good idea for a better standard, feel free to contribute!\
+\
 **Status**:
 This document is a living document and will be extended as soon as the Software Quality Working Group has agreed upon a new standard for software projects in RDD.

-## Guidelines
-**Do you stick to our code style guides?**
+TODOs and addenda of this document are maintained [here](https://github.com/subugoe/rdd-technical-reference/issues/).

+# Style Guides

-### General
+## General

-The basic definitions are given by our [EditorConfig](http://editorconfig.org/), i.e. unix line breaks and 2 space indentation.
+The basic definitions are given by our [EditorConfig](http://editorconfig.org/) file, `.editorconfig`, i.e. Unix line breaks and 2 space indentation.

-Unfortunately, not all editors support [EditorConfig](http://editorconfig.org/).
-In case you use **eXide**, the IDE that comes with [exist-db](http://exist-db.org/), you can set 2 space indentation as default by editing `/db/apps/eXide/src/preferences.js`.

-### Specific for programming languagues
+## Specific for Programming Languages

 For the more prominent programming languages we have formatting and general style guides we ask you to follow:

 - **Java**: The Java style guide can be found [here](./styles/rdd-eclipse-java-google-style.xml).
-It's based on the [Google style guide for Java](https://github.com/google/styleguide) with some minor RDD specific setting.
+It's based on the [Google style guide for Java](https://github.com/google/styleguide) with some minor RDD specific settings.
 You can configure Eclipse to use it automatically at *Eclipse &gt; Preferences &gt; Java &gt; Code Style &gt; Formatter*.
 Just load the [RDD Eclipse Java Google Style](https://raw.githubusercontent.com/subugoe/rdd-technical-reference/master/styles/rdd-eclipse-java-google-style.xml) in the formatter preferences and use it in your RDD projects.

 - **JavaScript**: For JS we use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).